 SPEED: In many cases an arbitration can be heard without the long delay that is often necessary for a case to go to court as it is possible to choose arbitrators to suit the timetable of the parties.

 FLEXIBILITY: Unlike court rules which are usually set out in formal procedures which are never varied, parties to an arbitration contract are free to customize and refine the basic arbitration procedures to meet their particular needs.
 If the parties agree on a procedure that conflicts with the rules of the Arbitration body selected, the arbitration body will respect the procedure opted-for by the parties unless these would, in the experience of the tribunal, be unworkable.

-We are an independent provider of arbitration services throughout geographical Europe (including Russia).
+We are an independent provider of arbitration services throughout geographical Europe (excluding Russia and Belarus).